cwoffenden/obj2buf/README.md

 	-l use the legacy OpenGL rule for normalised signed values -z compresses the output buffer using Zstandard
-	-a writes the output as ASCII hex instead of binary -c hex shortcode encompassing all the options
-The default is float positions, normals and UVs, as uncompressed LE binary
+	-a writes the output as ASCII hex instead of binary -c hexadecimal shortcode encompassing all the options The default is float positions, normals and UVs, as uncompressed LE binary
 ```
 For simple cases it's probably enough to take the defaults, with the addition of the `-a` option to output a text file: